- Reservation for a group of at least 30 people or an equivalent fee

 Children under 8 are not allowed to participate in the guided visit of the Teide Observatory.

-In order to access the Tenerife Observatory it is necessary to either have own transport or book our transfer service.
+In order to access the Tenerife Observatory it is necessary to have own transport.

 If you plan to arrive to the Tenerife Observatory by taxi, please take into account that it will have to drive you inside the premises, since the installations are 2 km away from the meeting point at the access gate, and the driver will have to remain on the premises until the end of the activity.